Contract of Indemnity

 The court was of the opinion that the plaintiff having acted on the request of the defendant, was entitled to assume that, if what he did, learned to be wrongful, he would be indemnified by the defendant.

-Ms. Gangabai held a government promissory note for Rs.
+The indemnity does not need to be expressed.
+In the case of Secretary of State v Bank of India Ltd[3], Ms Gangabai held a government promissory note for Rs.
 5000.
 Her broker Acharya forged her endorsement to his favour and endorsed it to the respondents who applied to the Public Debt Officer to have it renewed.
 Gangabai, when aware of this forgery, sued the appellant and recovered damages.
-The appellant then brought action against the respondents to be indemnified against the loss.
+The appellant then brought an action against the respondents to be indemnified against the loss.
 The State was allowed to recover from the bank on an implied promise of indemnity.

 Under circumstances not too different from this, in Starkey v.
-Bank of England[4], a bank was allowed to recover indemnity from an agent who presented a transfer document on which one out three signatures were forged, even though he was unaware of this fact.
+Bank of England[4], a bank was allowed to recover indemnity from an agent who presented a transfer document on which one out of three signatures were forged, even though he was unaware of this fact.

 Section 124 of the Indian Contract Act defines Contract of Indemnity as ‘A contract by which one party promises to save the other from loss caused to him by the conduct of the promisor himself, or by the conduct of any other person, is called a contract of indemnity.